 Provides tracking of the flow of money in politics at the federal level with some state information from 1980 to the present.
 Enables tracking of contributions from Political Action Committees (PACs), individual donors to politicians, elected officials, and party committees; follow soft money through 527 groups, and retrieve information on thousands of lobbyists, indexed by client and issue.
 (Congressional Quarterly)

 Use the Vote Tables to see how each member of congress voted on bills back to 1945.
-May be missing the current year's information.
+Recent votes may be delayed a year or two due to CQ's publishing patterns.

 Building on the reporting and analysis done throughout the year by CQ's news staff, the Almanac offers original narrative accounts of every major piece of legislation that lawmakers considered during a congressional session.
 Arranged thematically, CQ Almanac organizes, distills, and cross-indexes the full year in Congress and in national politics.
 Its clear and concise language makes the Almanac an essential resource for scholars, journalists, interested citizens, and students of the U.S. legislative system.